 To obtain the properties of the inner loop of the Mie Core Algorithm, the Mie Core Response Fortran90 module had to be modified.
-This has been done only after generating all other Calipso results.
-Since regenerating them takes a long time, the results in this section are based on the small LITE scenario A dataset.

-Figure 16 (left panel) shows the average number of inner loop iterations against the number of outer loop iterations performed (again using the selection SNR>10 and validityFlag=true, which yielded 5719 valid data points).
+Figure 16 (left panel) shows the average number of inner loop iterations against the number of outer loop iterations performed (again using the selection SNR>10 and validityFlag=true).
 It is again very clear that the data points are mainly found in the top of the diagram.
-About 87.5% of all data points (4995 out of 5719 valid points) have more than 19.5 inner loop iterations on average.
-For the points with less then 10 outer loop iterations (which are supposed to be the very good fits) even more than 99% of all points (807 out of 811 points) have more than 19.5 inner loop iterations on average, and only break the inner loop when the maximum number of inner loop iterations of 20 is reached.
+About 49% of all data points (229.000 out